Minhaj-T/E-commerse-Application/README.md

 <h1> Ecommerce website<h1>

-  <p> is an E-commerce website which is dealing with selling of dresses .<p>
+  <p> is an E-commerce website that deals with selling clothing and accessories.<p>

 Technologies used :